 In recent years, the majority of projects financed from Poland’s development cooperation funds have been carried out in the Eastern Partnership countries and Sub-Saharan Africa.
 Projects have also been implemented in Asia, North Africa, Middle East and Western Balkans.

-When and how to apply?
+When and how to apply for funding?

 Calls for project proposals are announced on the basis of an annual development cooperation plan which specifies thematic project field.
 The Polish diplomatic mission are invited to submit projects applications in the last quarter of the year preceding project implementation.